 SongKong stores a cache of the songs loaded and an audit of the changes made in its own database.
 It also creates comprehensive reports and detailed logs.
-With al this details there is no denying that over time these can eat into your disk space.
+With all this detail there is no denying that over time these can eat into your disk space.

 On Windows they are stored within